 with available time and income and a fondness for slots.
 They generally stop at the casino on the way home from work or on a weekend night and don't stay overnight.
-They enjoy the thrill of gambling, and you can recognize them because they're the ones who can't pump coins in fast enough.Gary Loveman, "Diamonds in the Data Mine," Harvard Business Review, May 2003, 3.
+They enjoy the thrill of gambling, and you can recognize them because they're the ones who can't push the button or pump tokens in fast enough.
+Gary Loveman, "Diamonds in the Data Mine," Harvard Business Review, May 2003, 3.